 Programs such as Outward Bound usually have rolling admissions.
 In other words, your kid can start right away.
 A combination of healthy outdoor exercise, group and individual counseling, and wilderness programs provide kids with much-needed time for self-reflection.
 Many counselors of wilderness programs are graduates of the programs, a testament to their excellent work.

 Rebooting Your Kid’s Childhood

 Over the years, teenagers who went off to boarding schools have come back to visit me in their twenties and thirties.
-No matter how difficult a decision it was at the time, they nearly all express appreciation for the intervention.
-As one told me, “My life was so out of control, I think deep down I was relieved when my parents stepped in.
+No matter how difficult a decision it was at the time, they nearly all expressed appreciation for the intervention.
+As one told me, “My life was so out of control; I think deep down I was relieved when my parents stepped in.
 I don’t know where I would be today if they hadn’t.”